Vorschreibung/siml/SPEC.rst

 * No arbitrary nesting:

   - Only: top-level sequence of flat mappings.
-  - Values are only: scalar, simple list of bare words, or literal block.
+  - Values are only: scalar, simple list of bare words (inline or block), or literal block.
   - No mappings inside lists, no lists of lists, no nested mappings.

 * No type system:

   - No booleans, null, or typed numbers at the syntax level.
-  - Everything is returned as strings; type interpretation is up to the caller.
+  - Everything is returned as strings/lists of strings; type interpretation is up to the caller.

 * No advanced YAML features: